AirTightSecurity/webinar-ictict424-210517/index.md

 ### Part 2 Question 5 ###

+You must advise the organisation about some controls that can be used to help address the cyber security gaps in the BYOD policy, especially regarding mobile phones and tablets.
+Provide a description of the control and justify why it fits the gap.
+(50-100 words).
+Provide links or references.

 Although this is covered in some fashion in the Information Security Manual (ISM) [Mobile device management](https://www.cyber.gov.au/acsc/view-all-content/guidance/mobile-device-management) section the Center for Internet Security's (CIS) has released the [CIS Controls™ Mobile Companion Guide](https://www.cisecurity.org/blog/new-release-cis-controls-mobile-companion-guide/) which provides a very detailed and easy to review checklist of controls on page 13 of the guide.

 ### Part 2 Question 8 ###

+If the security policies and solution was not successful, advise the organisation what legislative requirements from Australia they would need to consider.
+Provide an explanation of what they need to know.
+(50-100 words).
+Provide links or references.

 This question directly relates to what is mandated in Australaia by the Notifiable Data Breach (NDB) Scheme and the Privacy Act (1988) if an organisation is compromised by a data breach.